SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 ### Prerequisites
 - Grafana >= 9.0
-- NodeJS >= 16
+- NodeJS >= 22
-- yarn
+- npm

 ### Assembly and Installation

 - Open command and go to `sap-alm-dp-api-datasource` folder.
-- Use command `yarn install` to install dependency libraries.
+- Use command `npm install` to install dependency libraries.
-- Use command `yarn build` to build the plugin.
+- Use command `npm run build` to build the plugin.
 This should create `dist` folder.
 - Create `sap-alm-dp-api-datasource` folder in your Grafana plugins directory (check the plugins parameter in the [PATHS](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#paths) section in your *.ini file).
   - Linux: the plugin directory is usually /var/lib/grafana/plugins.
   - [Windows](https://grafana.com/docs/grafana/latest/setup-grafana/installation/windows/): the plugin directory can be $WORKING_DIR/plugins-bundled.